RIS-Aided Wireless Communications: Prototyping, Adaptive Beamforming, and Indoor/Outdoor Field Trials: Design of Reconfigurable Intelligent Surface

 \subsection{RIS Board Design}

 The RIS board consists of a multitude of RIS elements and their controllers.
 In \cite{7510962}, an RIS that can provide continuous phase shift variations for each element was proposed.
-Its micro-controllers generate Pulse-Width Modulation (PWM) signals that are low-pass filtered to create bias voltages that can be continuously varied from 0 to 5 V. This control method requires many pins or converters, thus the cost and hardware complexity will increase dramatically when building a large-scale RIS.
+Its micro-controllers generate Pulse-Width Modulation (PWM) signals that are low-pass filtered to create bias voltages that can be continuously varied from 0 to 5 V. In this method, the PWM signal controlling each element needs to be generated independently, and a corresponding low-pass filter circuit is needed.
+Thus, the cost and hardware complexity will increase dramatically when building a large-scale RIS.
 A high phase-shift resolution might be useful when using an RIS to cancel interference in multi-user scenarios \cite{Wu2019}, but the goal of our field trials is for the RIS to reflect the incident waves as a beam pointing at the receiver.
 In such scenarios, low-precision phase configuration is sufficient to avoid that signals reflected by the individual elements are interfering destructively \cite{7480359}.
-The power loss compared to a high-precision configuration is only a few dB in this scenario \cite{Wu2020b}.
+The power loss compared to a high-precision configuration is only a few dB \cite{Wu2020b}.
 To limit the complexity of the prototype, we used two voltages to represent the phase states of $-\pi/2$ and $\pi/2$.

 Based on the proposed element structure, we designed and fabricated an RIS board.
 It has the form of a Uniform Planar Array (UPA) with a $ 55 \times 20 $ element grid.
 The front view of the RIS board is shown in \figurename{~\ref{fig:RISfrontview}}.
-The size of the fabricated RIS is $ 80.08 \, \mathrm{cm} \times 31.30 \, \mathrm{cm} $.
+The size of the fabricated board is $ 80.08 \, \mathrm{cm} \times 31.30 \, \mathrm{cm} $, which also include the control circuit, i.e., the green part that does not have the capability of regulating the impinging radio waves.
+The size of the RIS part is $78.65 \, \mathrm{cm} \times 20.54 \, \mathrm{cm}$.

 In the typical wireless applications, the users can move around freely in the azimuth plane, but do not have much freedom to move in the vertical direction.
 As a result, the RIS requires a high level of flexibility when controlling beam directions in the azimuth plane, while a lower accuracy is required in the vertical domain.
 We exploited this property to further simplify the implementation.
 More precisely, every five elements in each column form a group that shares the same bias voltage and, therefore, the same reflection coefficient.
 Hence, the total number of controllable bias signals is 220.
 The control system is composed of an FPGA and 28 serial-in and parallel-out 8-bit shift registers, which generate parallel discrete bias voltages for the RIS elements.
 After that, the voltage is adjusted by a voltage level-shifter so that the phase difference at the working frequency of 5.8 GHz is 180 degrees when the digital state changes from logic ``0'' to logic ``1''.
 The bias voltages are applied to each element to adjust the junction capacitance of the varactor diodes.